Formatted/ARFox/README.md

 # ARFox
 #
- Spike on AR on mobile
+ Spike on AR on mobile, gh pages